Accounts Receivable Job Description: Top Duties and Qualifications

 What does an accounts receivable officer do?

-An accounts receivable officer is a member of an organisation’s finance team and ensures that products and services are billed promptly and correctly, and paid on time.
+An accounts receivable officer is a member of an organisation’s finance team and ensures that products and services are invoiced promptly and correctly, and paid on time.
 This includes maintaining customer accounts and using accounting software to generate invoices, credit notes and reminders, and posting receipts for incoming payments in a timely manner.

 Accounts receivable officers work in a wide variety of industries and settings, from large corporations through educational institutions and non-profits to accounting firms.